harrelfe/blogdown/content/post/backwards-probs.md

 let their limitations in understanding probability make them believe that their clinical decision making is worse than it actually is.
-I have taught many clinicians who say "I need a hard and fast rule so I know how to diagnosis or treat patients.
+I have taught many clinicians who say "I need a hard and fast rule so I know how to diagnose or treat patients.
 I need a hard cutoff on blood pressure, HbA1c, etc. so that I know what to do, and the fact that I either treat or not treat the patient means that I don't want to consider a probability of disease but desire a simple classification